realshouzy/auto-file-sorter/README.md

 ### Regarding the lack of tests

 While this project currently lacks tests, I acknowledge the importance of testing for ensuring code quality and reliability is.
 Initially, due to my limited knowledge when starting the project, I didn't prioritize writing tests.
 As the project evolved, I decided not to invest time in writing tests, as I originally intended it to be a smaller-scale project.

-However, I do understand the value of testing and would be grateful if someone with the respective knowledge would be willing to contribute and write tests for this project (preferably using [``pytest``](https://docs.pytest.org)).
-Adding tests will greatly enhance its stability and maintainability.

 Thank you for understanding and your willingness to contribute to this project!